Witty.ca - Graham's Professional Archives

 "I clicked the green flag and nothing happened!"

 Answer: Did you press the arrow key on your keyboard?
-Your script is waiting for that!

 The Right Arrow Key